 As noted above, in the unlikely event that Vermont does have BEAD funds that do not need to be allocated to deployment, including for community anchor institutions, the VCBB intends to use those funds to supplement activities it will undertake as part of its Digital Equity Act grant funding.
-As part of that grant, the VCBB intends to conduct a selection process for subgrantees to promote broadband affordability and adoption in their local communities through efforts including promoting broadband subsidies, computer skills training, enhancing digital literacy, and helping train users on best practices concerning online privacy and security.
+The VCBB developed its BEAD Five-Year Action Plan and its Digital Equity Plan to be intentionally complementary, and to provide ambitious and actional goals and objectives to facilitate the prioritization of activities and subgrants.
+In alignment with the VCBB and Public Service Department policies and practices, the VCBB intends to conduct an open and competitive selection process for subgrantees to promote broadband affordability and adoption in their local communities through efforts including promoting broadband subsidies, computer skills training, enhancing digital literacy, and helping train users on best practices concerning online privacy and security.
 Based on stakeholder engagement and surveying, Vermonters' barriers to digital inclusion are primarily broadband access and affordability, but access to affordable devices and accessible technology are also important issues.